 survive them.
 I have made it available for free in electronic form for you.
 Click the

-and devices.
-I have also provided free versions for Kindle and other e-readers.
+computers and devices.
+I have also provided an EPUB version for Kindle and other

-have an irresistible impulse to send me a gift to show your appreciation, you can email me from the Home page of
+you have an irresistible impulse to send me a gift to show your appreciation, you can email me from the Home

-this site!
-I have prayed much over this book, and worked hard to put it together, so I do hope you will find it helpful.
+page of this site!
+I have prayed much over this book, and worked hard to put it together, so I do hope you will find

-achieve.
+to achieve.
 Having wrestled with this at length, I’m convinced that is a risk worth taking.
-Anybody who sticks with the
+Anybody who sticks with

-book to the end and takes my advice seriously will, I’m convinced, end up in a stronger Christian place as a result.
-So
+the book to the end and takes my advice seriously will, I’m convinced, end up in a stronger Christian place as a

 MY OTHER BOOKS Three of my five earlier books were in publication until a few years ago.
 They are now out of